10 Major Signage Design Mistakes to Avoid

 1. Lack of a Clear Signage Strategy

 One of the biggest mistakes in wayfinding design is starting without a clear strategy.
-A signage strategy helps map out how people will move through a space and where signs should be placed to guide them.
+A strong signage strategy guides people seamlessly through a space.
+Without a clear plan, misplaced or missing signs can cause confusion, delays, and frustration.

-Creating a clear signage strategy early in the design process improves intuitive navigation, reduces stress, and enhances the visitor experience.
-It also helps avoid costly changes later.
+A clear strategy improves the intuitive navigation, reduces stress, enhances visitors' experience and avoids costly changes later.

 2. Poor Sign Placement and Visibility

-Even well-designed signs won't help if people can't see them or if they're placed in the wrong spots.
+Even well-designed signs won't help if it is not placed in the right place.
 Poor sign placement is a common mistake that can lead to missed turns, delays, and visitor confusion.

 3. Overcrowding signs with Too Much information